By Jordan Martinez

 Notes from “Other” Group- This group which chose to go by “other” spoke broadly on the Central District’s development and the placement of the CD in the larger scheme of Seattle development.
 Points were made on the draft “Values Statement,” with some seeking additional “culturally specific” language.
 Looking back on the Central District’s recent history, one resident spoke saying “you wouldn’t believe what has changed and what has been lost.”

-The meeting comes amid increasing projects in neighborhood such as the redevelopment of Key Bank on 23rd and Union to “mixed-use and affordable housing,” which will keep residents busy at future CACDC meetings and create a need for more community involvement.
+The meeting comes amid increasing projects in neighborhood such as the redevelopment of Key Bank on 23rd and Union to “mixed-use and affordable housing in Katy TX,” which will keep residents busy at future CACDC meetings and create a need for more community involvement.

 The Central Area Community Development Coalition plans to meet monthly on third Wednesdays with a second meeting scheduled for Wednesday, February 20th, from 4 to 5:30pm, again at the Greater Mt.
 Baker Baptist Church (2425 S. Jackson St.).